The Mary Wakefield Music Festival takes place in Kendal every two years and the Music department always try…

-The School has been operating for a number of years as both a British Canoeing and Royal Yachting Associating (RYA) Training Centre, and the successful application in 2014 for RYA Champion Club status, now brings the Centre into alignment with the whole school ethos, ‘to be the best small school in Britain’.
-In 2018, we were delighted to become an RYA British Youth Sailing Recognised Club, one of only 15 clubs nationwide and the only school in the UK to hold this accreditation.
+The School has been operating for a number of years as both a British Canoeing and Royal Yachting Associating (RYA) Training Centre and, in 2018, we were delighted to become an RYA British Youth Sailing Recognised Club, one of only 15 clubs nationwide and the only school in the UK to hold this accreditation.

 ABOUT THE RYA BRITISH YOUTH SAILING RECOGNISED CENTRE:

 This new initiative will see the Royal Yachting Association (RYA) work alongside sailing clubs across the country, as it bids to promote grassroots sailing and support junior and youth sailors develop their racing skills.
 In 2014, Windermere School became the first school in the UK to achieve RYA Champion Club status.
 RYA Champion Clubs are recognised as being ‘Centres of Excellence’ for junior race training and racing, many forming the very foundation of the British Sailing Teams.
 To gain this status, the school had to show that it not only introduces young people into racing, but also that it develops their enthusiasm and talent.
 A measure of this success is the number of young sailors who have gained places in the RYA Zone / Home Country Squads.
 Four years on, the school has now met the exacting standard required to achieve BYS Recognised Club status.